AI-ROS/agv-visual-localization/README.md

 ## Hardware

-Here, the hardware parts and software modules used and developed during this project are described.
+Here, the hardware parts used and developed during this project are described.

 ### Robot